Psychology:Interpretive and Speculative Art Posing as Exact Science

 It's Really an Art, Not a Science

-Whether we may be talking about psychiatry or a home study course in psychotherapy, or anything in between - it's not an exact science like math, chemistry, or physics, but an interpretive one, which defines it more as an art.
+Whether we may be talking about psychiatry or a home study course in psychotherapy, or anything in between - it's not an exact science like math, chemistry, or physics, but an interpretive and speculative study, which defines it more as an art.
 It means that more than in some other fields of health care you are likely to hear a different second and third opinion.

-Now, don't take me wrong, I have nothing against amateurism, and I understand that with new evidence and data becoming available every science may update itself making obsolete yesterday's conclusions.
+Now, don't take me wrong, I understand that with new evidence and data becoming available every science may update itself making obsolete yesterday's conclusions.
 That's plausible about science, as it doesn't show so much of a tendency to turn into a dogma.

 Not that such a tendency is completely nonexistent, and that's how we are often talking about something like "mainstream science", and "alternative", or "progressive" one, which then gets treated as "heresy" is treated in religion.